A short tutorial for beginners on creating a bootable USB stick in Windows with Ubuntu/Linux ISO images.

 - USB stick or a flash drive with 2 GB or larger space.

-- A working system with Microsoft Windows XP or later.
+- A working system with Microsoft Windows 10 or later.

 - Rufus a free and open-source USB stick writing tool.
-You can download Rufus from this link and install it on your Windows.
+You can download the latest Rufus exe file from the below link and install it on Windows.

-- And Ubuntu ISO file/Any Linux flavor which you can download it.
+- And Ubuntu ISO file/Any Linux flavour which you can download it.
 It is recommended to try Ubuntu if you are new to Linux.
 You can download it from here.

 Create Bootable USB on Windows – Steps